WHAT IS THE SELF-ACHIEVEMENT RECERTIFICATION EXAM (SARE)?

 HOW THE SARE WORKS

-Within seven days of receipt of a request for the SARE, the candidate will receive a confirmation e-mail with specific instructions on how to login to the SARE.
+Within seven days of receipt of a request for the SARE, the candidate will receive a confirmation e-mail with specific instructions on how to log into the SARE.
 The e-mail will include a unique ID and password that must be used during the login process.
-Candidates will be able to login and out as many times as necessary, prior to certification expiration, to complete the examination; responses provided during previous log ins will be saved.
-Candidate results will be provided online and will also be sent to the candidate’s e-mail address.
+Candidates will be able to log in and out as many times as necessary, prior to certification expiration, to complete the examination; responses provided during previous sessions will be saved.
+Candidate pass/fail results will be provided immediately on screen upon exam submission.

 Tips for Navigating the SARE